OpenTreeOfLife/opentreeoflife.github.io/index.md

 * **[taxomachine](https://github.com/OpenTreeOfLife/taxomachine)** : The graph database for storage and services for the Open Tree Reference taxonomy.
 Written in Java.

-* **[gcmdr](https://github.com/OpenTreeOfLife/gcmdr)** : Scripts for loading data into treemachine.
-Python.

 * **[otcetera](https://github.com/OpenTreeOfLife/otcetera)** : Tree statistics and operations for supertree construction.
 C++.

 * **[ot-base](https://github.com/OpenTreeOfLife/ot-base)** : General Java classes for Open Tree of Life development with Neo4j

 * **[deployed-systems](https://github.com/OpenTreeOfLife/deployed-systems)** : Current (and past) server configuration files for opentree components.
 Includes information on deployemnt of both development, production and a small test system (based on the clade Asterales).

-* **[phylografter](https://github.com/OpenTreeOfLife/phylografter)** : Phylografter was the Open Tree of Life curation app until being replaced by the curator app within the main web application (code in the opentree repo).
-Still maintained by Rick Ree, implements methods for tree curation and conflict detection.
-A web2py application.

 * **[hackathon](https://github.com/OpenTreeOfLife/hackathon)** : A repository for the Open Tree of Life hackathon in Ann Arbor in September 2014.
 Prior to the hackathon, only using issue tracker for discussion of potential hackathon projects.